+published by Public Health England by the end of the summer term.
+Norse cleaners to clean each day after school as they have been.
+Regular visits from Norse area manager to constantly review the cleaning taking place.
+Staff leave the school site by 4.30 - 5pm to ensure appropriate cleaning can take place in all areas.
 Sufficient handwashing facilities for staff and pupils Where a sink is not nearby, provide supervised access to hand sanitiser in classrooms and other learning environments.
 Plan in regular access to facilities throughout the day.
 Provide additional sinks where possible.
 Ensure enough hand wash and sanitiser stations are available based on what you have learned from usage to date.
-Norse cleaners to clean each day after school as they have been.
-Staff leave the school site by 4.30 - 5pm to ensure appropriate cleaning can take place in all areas.
-All pupils, staff and visitors to the school to hand gel before entering the school site. (do we need permanent stations?)
-Each class has a sink so access to this is good.
+All pupils, staff and visitors to the school to hand gel before entering the school site. (do we need permanent stations?) - Each class has a sink so access to this is good.
 Staff working in the admin office and HT to hand gel on entry to the offices and ensure frequent handwashing throughout the day by accessing the staff toilets which are across the hall.
 Additional time for staff and pupils to carry out handwashing Frequent hand cleaning as part of normal routine.
 Stagger regular access to handwashing facilities through the day.
 Build routines into behaviour expectations and school culture.
 Planned into class timetables.
-Build into daily routine: as children enter the classroom. any time they go to the bathroom. before break time. after break time when they return to class.
-Before lunch time.
-After lunch time when they return to class.
-Any time they move between different spaces Handwashing practice with children Review the guidance on hand cleaning and introduce handwashing songs for younger children.
+Build into daily routine: - as children enter the classroom. - any time they go to the bathroom. - before break time. - after break time when they return to class. - Before lunch time. - After lunch time when they return to class. - Any time they move between different spaces Handwashing practice with children Review the guidance on hand cleaning and introduce handwashing songs for younger children.
 Ensure that help is available for children and young people who have trouble cleaning their hands independently.
-See guidance and resources available at e.bug .Consider risks around ingestion of sanitiser and where this is a risk substitute for skin friendly sanitiser wipes for young children / those with complex needs.
+See guidance and resources available at e Bug .
+Consider risks around ingestion of sanitiser and where this is a risk substitute for skin friendly sanitiser wipes for young children / those with complex needs.
 As above.
 Good respiratory hygiene Promote 'catch it, bin it, kill it' ensuring that enough tissues and bins are available.
 Support should be provided for young children and those with complex needs, particularly where children spit / use saliva.
 In such cases this should be considered within the pupil's individual risk assessment.
 Bins to be provided as stated above.
 Regular letters home to parents highlighting the importance of children learning how to blow noses well and 'catch it, bin it, kill it continually promoted.
-Posters up around the school. https://www.england.nhs.uk/south/wp- content/uploads/sites/6/2017/09/catch-bin-kill.pdf
+Posters up around the school.